Town Destroyer: History

-In 1779 during the American Revolutionary War, the Sullivan Expedition, under Washington's orders, destroyed over 40 Iroquois villages in New York, partially in response to Iroquois participation in attacks on the Wyoming Valley in July 1778 and Cherry Valley in November 1778.
+In 1779 during the American Revolutionary War, the Sullivan Expedition, under Washington's orders, destroyed over 40 Haudenosaunee villages in New York, partially in response to Haudenosaunee participation in attacks on the Wyoming Valley in July 1778 and Cherry Valley in November 1778.
 In 1790, the Seneca chief Cornplanter told President Washington: "When your army entered the country of the Six Nations, we called you Town Destroyer and to this day when your name is heard our women look behind them and turn pale, and our children cling close to the necks of their mothers."